 \subsection{Early-time evolution}

-Let us explain the early-time evolution of the BOMI and TOMI for the three configurations in Figure \ref{fig:configs}.
-We divide the input (original) system of size $L$ into $A$ and $\bar{A}$ of size $l_A$ and $L-l_A$, and the output (scattered) system, also of size $L$, into $B$ and $\bar{B}$ of size $l_B$ and $L-l_B$.
+For the three configurations in Figure \ref{fig:configs}, we divide the input (original) system of size $L$ into $A$ and $\bar{A}$ of size $l_A$ and $L-l_A$, and the output (scattered) system, also of size $L$, into $B$ and $\bar{B}$ of size $l_B$ and $L-l_B$.
 We consider periodic boundary conditions (PBC) and open boundary conditions (OBC).

-In Figure \ref{fig:CC_FO}, we show the time evolution of the BOMI in panels (a,b,c) and TOMI in panels (d,e,f) for the full overlap configuration, as shown in Figure \ref{fig:configs}(a).
+In Figure \ref{fig:CC_FO}, we show the time evolution of the BOMI in panels (a,b) and TOMI in panels (c,d) for the full overlap configuration, as shown in Figure \ref{fig:configs}(a).
 The BOMI and TOMI are defined by (\ref{eq:BOMI}) and (\ref{eq:TOMI}).
 In this configuration, $l_A=l_B=l$.
 The local operators $\sigma^{(1)}_{a=x,y,z}$ are at the leftmost site of $A$ and $B$.
 In the open spin chain, the local operator site is also the leftmost site of the system.
-In panels (a,b,c), the BOMI always starts at $2l$.
+In panels (a,b), the BOMI always starts at $2l$.
+This is equal to the number of EPR pairs contained in $A\cup B$.
 In the chaotic phase in panel (a), the BOMI begins to decrease instantly, but the slope depends on the boundary conditions.
 This is explained by a light cone picture.
 The BOMI then settles on a stable value, described by the Page curve.
-Both the light cone and Page curve will be described in more detail in the next sections.
+Both the light cone and the Page curve will be described in more detail in the next sections.